This post was originally published on July 20, 2018; it was updated on May 3, 2022.

 Does the Virginia legislature have a filibuster?
 Would there be any way for a minority to scuttle pro-life legislation?

 It doesn’t have a filibuster.
-So if pro-choice pols found themselves outnumbered ahead of some hypothetical future vote, they’d have to stop the legislation via good old-fashioned campaigning to flip votes.
+So if pro-choice pols found themselves outnumbered ahead of some hypothetical future vote, they’d could only stop the legislation via good old-fashioned campaigning to flip votes.

 If abortion became an issue for states to decide, how would this change statewide politics in Virginia, where voters have been willing to elect both parties?
 Would suburban Republican elected officials have a harder time winning if the issue of abortion rights became part of local campaigns?